A solo piece for any of the saxophone family which exploits the humorous nature of the instrument whilst exploring its full register

 Structured in a simple A B A1 form, the outer sections are highly chromatic and eschewing a sense of key.
 There are many changes of time signature, giving it a highly rhythmic energy.

 The brief central section is more reflective and is a free development of a motif heard in bars 30 to 35: an eighteen-note 'theme' is subjected serially to four variations in a quasi-waltz style, employing this time a consistent ¾ time signature.

 The sections are joined with a hesitant quaver figure, which is first heard in bar 19.

-- This was published by Forton Music (FM 639) in April 2017.
-(It has been selected for the forthcoming London College of Music saxophone grade 7 repertoire list.)
+- Selected for the forthcoming London College of Music saxophone grade 7 repertoire list